• Skip to primary navigation

 Equipment

-• 12-inch stainless steel skillet
+• Large stainless steel skillet or cast iron skillet

 • Chef’s knife and cutting board